-Marguerite Bowling, a senior communications manager for The Heritage Foundation, works with news reporters, commentators, and other media representatives, connecting them with the think tank’s leading policy experts.
+Marguerite Bowling, a Senior Communications Manager for The Heritage Foundation, works with news reporters, commentators, and other media representatives, connecting them with the think tank’s leading policy experts in domestic policy studies.

 She has written extensively for The Daily Signal, the think tank’s multimedia news organization.

 Bowling—who joined Heritage in 2009—has a background in print journalism.
 As a business reporter for The Washington Times from 2002 to 2006, she regularly reported on small business, health care, and other consumer news.